 3. Depression and anxiety

 Not all women talk about the mood changes, irritability, anxiety, or depression they experience during perimenopause, but it’s fairly common.
-About 70 percent of women report increased irritability as they approach menopause, so you’re not alone if you find yourself content one minute and enraged the next.
+About 23 percent of women will experience mood swings during menopause, so you’re not alone if you find yourself content one minute and enraged the next.
 Women who had severe PMS when they were younger are more likely to experience menopausal mood swings, as are those with a history of clinical depression.

 For mood swings, menopause.org recommends breaking large tasks into small ones and setting priorities if you’re faced with a seemingly endless to-do list.
 The group also recommends participating in activities you enjoy and giving yourself enough time to feel better.
 Finally, the organization recommends postponing important decisions until your mood has lifted.